YellowBirds 2021-2022 School Year2 - 3 Year Olds

 Sensory Activities.
 In addition to our frequent indoor sensory activities, the playground outdoor classroom offers many opportunities for sensory exploration.
 We have tables and pools for activities such as water play, shaving cream play, or melting ice blocks.

 Redbirds and Bluebirds have the option of staying from 12 – 1:30pm for Lunch Bunch.
 They eat lunch together either in the Redbird room or outside, and continue playing until pickup.
-The cost of lunch bunch per day is $10.
+The cost of lunch bunch is $10 per day.

 Our summer camp, known as PurpleBird Camp, provides school continuity for children over the summer in a playful outdoor setting.
 It begins the Tuesday after Memorial day and runs for eight weeks.
 The schedule is the same as the Redbird and Bluebird day, Monday through Friday 9:15-12 with the option of adding Lunch Bunch until 1:30.
 We also have a special camp for the Yellowbird families that begins the same day as Purblebird camp and runs for two weeks.
 At that time, all Yellowbirds who have turned age 3 by the start of camp and are potty trained may attend PurpleBird Camp.